edimetia3d/OPC-Client-X64/README.md

 ## Notes

-Current master branch contains a huge bug fixes commit from [PR#14](https://github.com/edimetia3d/OPC-Client-X64/pull/14), which might introduced some new bug.
+Current master branch contains a huge bug fixes commit from [PR#14](https://github.com/edimetia3d/OPC-Client-X64/pull/14), which might introduce some new bugs.
 If the master branch went wrong, you may check release 0.4.1 as a backup.

 ## Basic Guide